syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Data.md

 {% endtabs %}

 A complete working example to import data from DataTable to Excel worksheet in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Import%20and%20Export%20Data/DataTable%20to%20Worksheet).

+N> XlsIO imports the data from data table into Excel worksheet based on the data table column type.
+So, it is suggested to create the data tables with required column types such as number, text or date time before importing the data table to Excel worksheet.

 ### Import Data from DataColumn